eclipse-symphony/symphony/docs/symphony-book/concepts/unified-object-model/target.md

 # Target

 A `target` in Symphony is an endpoint to which Symphony `components` can be deployed.
-A target can be a server, a PC, a mobile device, a cluster, or any other endpoints that support the Symphony [provider interface](../providers/provider_interface.md).
+A target can be a server, a PC, a mobile device, a cluster, or any other endpoints that support the Symphony [provider interface](../../providers/provider_interface.md).
 When a target is registered, Symphony allows a full-stack description of all software components, policies, and configurations that are required on the target, and Symphony uses its state-seeking mechanism to make sure that the target is configured properly.

 ![target](../images/target.png)

 Symphony ships a number of providers out-of-box to support various target types.
-And Symphony is extensible with either [native providers](../providers/_overview.md#provider-types) (that come with Symphony builds), [script providers](../providers/script_provider.md) or [standalone providers](../providers/standalone_providers.md) via a proxy.
+Any symphony is extensible with either [native providers](../../providers/_overview.md#provider-types) (that come with Symphony builds), [script providers](../../providers/script_provider.md), or [standalone providers](../../providers/standalone_providers.md)

 ## Components